telerik/kendo-ui-core/docs/controls/data-management/grid/pdf-export.md

     </script>

-### Save Files on Server
+### File Saving on Server

 In some cases it is useful to send the generated file to a remote service.
-Do this by setting a proxyUrl and forceProxy to true.
+Do this by setting a `proxyUrl` and `forceProxy` to `true`.

-If the proxy returns "204 No Content" no file will be sent to the server.
+If the proxy returns `204 No Content`, no file will be sent to the server.

-###### Example - post files to the server
+The example below demonstrates how to post files to the server.

+###### Example

     <div id="grid"></div>
     <script>